viocost/cute-set/readme.md

     turns set into native Array and returns it

 * #### *static* fromString(input, delimiter)
-    Creates new instance of SSet from passed strings.
+    Creates new instance of CuteSet from passed strings.
     Delimiter is optional and by default it is one space.

-*Methods marked with * may take arrays, strings and native sets as input and turn it into SSet instance before processing.
+*Methods marked with * may take arrays, strings and native sets as input and turn it into CuteSet instance before processing.
 It is acceptable to do following:*
 ```
-let a = new SSet(["1", "2", "3"]);
+let a = new CuteSet(["1", "2", "3"]);
 let b = a.union(["2", "3", "4", "5"]);
 let c = b.intersection("3489");